JasonDahl/project-showcase/README.md

 - Communicated analytical results clearly to technical and non-technical audiences.
 - A rigorous [capstone project](https://github.com/JasonDahl/TDI-Capstone "Go to the Repo")

+This experience motivated my later focus on building tools that support scientific reasoning and exploration directly, rather than treating modeling as a black-box endpoint, which led to projects such as PhysBot.

 ### Data Engineering Zoomcamp

 [DEZoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main "Go to the MLZoomcamp repo") is an educational initiative by [DataTalksClub](https://datatalks.club/ "Go to DataTalksClub's homepage") focused on teaching data engineering.
 It's curriculum includes several [coding projects](https://github.com/JasonDahl/de_zoomcamp_hw/tree/main "View repo").